-(i) Internal Council Governance issues Risk Mitigation Management Comment Current Status Views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs are taken into account. does not take into account service user's needs in the future.
-Development of an integrated impact assessment approach to inform budget decisions and longer term sustainability of services.
-Communication strategies developed and actioned for all major decisions affecting the public.
-Ensure that effective feedback mechanisms are built into communication strategies, taking into account the diversity of communication methods.
-Integrated Impact Assessments (IIA) now developed and used to inform 2018/19 business planning.
+(i) Internal Council Governance issues Risk Mitigation Management Comment Current Status Views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs are taken into account. does not take into account service user's needs in the future. integrated impact assessment approach to inform budget decisions Integrated Impact Assessments (IIA) now developed and used to inform 2018/19 business planning.
 CAMMS system been updated with IAA for all relevant efficiency projects and policies; process to be fully operational from May 2019.
 Although the Council has policies and procedures to ensure the lawfulness of its decisions the potential for legal and judicial challenges remain an ongoing risk to the Council.
 Communication strategies have been developed for policy change and other major decisions affecting the public, including feedback mechanisms.
-Integrated Impact Assessment needs to be consistently embedded within business planning.
+Open Integrated Impact Assessment needs to be consistently embedded within business planning.
 Integrated Impact Assessment process has been developed and has been used manually.
 Full conversion to digital system tested.
 New refined reporting process to better capture 'Impact' risks to be trialled from June.
 Communication strategies have been developed, but need to be consistently applied.

 (i) Internal Council Governance issues Risk Mitigation Management Comment Current Status Identifying and managing risks to the achievement of outcomes.
 Risks are not mitigated during transitional or implementation phases.
 Outcomes are underachieved.
 Consistent application of the Council's risk management approach across all strategic, operational and partnership working.
 Risks are well managed during transitional and implementation phases.
 An implementation template has been developed to track implementations and associated risks.
 Early indications identify that risks are well managed throughout all phases of strategic delivery.
 Outcomes have been achieved as demonstrated by regular performance monitoring.
 The Council's Risk Management Policy and Strategy has been reviewed to reflect consistency of approach across all strategic, operational and partnership working.
-Risks managed well in practice and Policy and Strategy been updated including escalation protocol; however, not yet consistently embedded.
+Open Risks managed well in practice and Policy and Strategy been updated including escalation protocol; however, not yet consistently embedded.
 New risk register approach for management oversight been developed for regular monitoring.
-Ensuring capacity exists to generate the information required to review service quality regularly. quality.
-Ensure that service reform, succession and workforce planning takes into account information requirements.
+Ensuring capacity exists to generate the information required to review service quality regularly. quality. • Ensure that service reform, succession and workforce planning takes into account information requirements.
 Services review where benchmarking is going to improve information to inform service quality.
 The Council has corporate membership of APSE Performance Networks and other benchmarking bodies providing the opportunity for a high number of services to benchmark.
 Open Improvements made during 2018/19.
 However, risk to be kept open for further improvement.
-Developing and maintaining an effective • Sustainability of service provision.
-Workforce planning for senior levels within each Comprehensive workforce planning continues to be carried out across Open
+Developing and maintaining an effective • Sustainability of service provision. • Workforce planning for senior levels within each Comprehensive workforce planning continues to be carried out across Open